Win high value complex sales in the face of superior competition. How the right sales strategy and a sales coach can make all the difference.

 Many buying intentions never result in a purchase.
 Sometimes competitors or incumbent suppliers are too well entrenched to be ousted, making a sale unwinnable.

-Some sales that are won, turn into a poisonous challis were the customer cannot be satisfied.
+Some complex sales that are won, turn into a poisonous challis were the customer cannot be satisfied.
 Since sellers cannot afford to acquire a bad reputation, all of the profit and more can be spent trying to rectify a bad situation.

 Salespeople need to be optimistic and resilient by nature.
 These are necessary qualities for people who must deal with a lot of rejection.
 So when a salesperson finds an opportunity that more or less fits qualification criteria, it may be added to the pipeline without much diligence.
 While this may not be a bad thing for normal business, for large deals it can lead to much wasted effort.